 Using Fedora is a great way to get a head start learning the features of upcoming RHEL releases.
-The latest Fedora Linux operating system (referred to as Fedora 8) is included on the DVD that comes with this book.
-The book also includes a Fedora Live CD with a system that can be installed directly to your hard disk when you are ready.
+The latest Fedora Linux operating system (referred to as Fedora 10) is included on the DVD that comes with this book.
+The book also includes a Fedora Live CD with a desktop Linux system that you can use to try out Fedora, and then install directly to your hard disk when you are ready.

-Introducing Fedora 8 and Red Hat Enterprise Linux
+Introducing Fedora 10 and Red Hat Enterprise Linux